McDaMastR/CollatzConjectureSimulator/README.md

 ```

 By default, only the executable will be built.
 To instead build the SPIR-V, add `--target spirv`.
 To build both, also
-add `--target cltz`.
+add `--target cltzExe`.
 To specify the build configuration, add `--config CONFIG` (only applies for multi-config
 generators).

 The above command will create a `bin` directory containing the SPIR-V and executable.
 If built in debug, the executable